Jack12816/greppy/docs/guide/31_auth.md

 datasource and the datasource acts like a whitelist.

-Such an adapter can additionaly be stuck into a handler, giving the opportunity to do some preparation, postprocessing and to perform operations on error or success.
+Such an adapter can additionaly be stuck into a handler, giving the opportunity to do some processing around the authentication and to perform operations on error or success.
 The handler is like an interface to the data input.

 ## Adapters